 June 30,

-2017 2018
+2018 2019

-Accounts receivables \$216,089 \$221,240
+Accounts receivables \$221,240 \$253,504

-Less allowance for doubtful accounts (9,563) (10,496)
+Less allowance for doubtful accounts (10,496) (15,064)

-Total \$206,526 \$210,744
+Total \$210,744 \$238,440

 Inventories-Inventories are generally stated at the lower of cost (first-in, first-out) or net realizable value.
-We write down inventory for slow-moving and obsolete inventory based on assessments of future demands, market conditions among other items.
+We write down inventory for slow-moving and obsolete inventory based on historical usage, orders on hand, assessments of future demands, market conditions among other items.
 If these factors are less favorable than those projected, additional inventory write-downs may be required.

 Property and Equipment-Property and equipment are stated at cost less accumulated depreciation and amortization.
 Depreciation and amortization are charged while assets are used in service and are computed using the straight-line method over the estimated useful lives of the assets taking into consideration any estimated salvage value.
 Amortization of leasehold improvements is calculated on the straight-line method over the shorter of the useful life of the asset or the lease term.
 Leased capital assets are included in property and equipment.
 Amortization of property and equipment under capital leases is included with depreciation expense.
 In the event that property and equipment are idle, as a result of excess capacity or the early termination, non-renewal or reduction in scope of a turnkey screening operation, such assets are assessed for impairment on a periodic basis or if any indicators of impairment exist.
-As more fully described in note 6, during the fourth quarter of fiscal 2017, we determined that certain fixed assets related to our turnkey security screening program in Mexico that are not in use were permanently impaired.
+As more fully described in Note 6, in fiscal 2017, we determined that certain fixed assets related to our turnkey security screening program in Mexico that were not in use were permanently impaired.

-Goodwill and Other Intangible Assets and Valuation of Long-Lived Assets-Goodwill represents the excess purchase price over the fair value of the net assets acquired in business combinations.
+Goodwill and Other Intangible Assets and Valuation of Long-Lived Assets-Goodwill represents the excess purchase price over the estimated fair value of the assets acquired and liabilities assumed in a business combination.
 Goodwill is allocated to our segments based on the nature of the product line of the acquired business.
-The carrying value of goodwill is not amortized, but is annually tested for impairment during our second quarter and more often if there is an indicator of impairment.
-We assess qualitative factors of each our three reporting units to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
-The assessments conducted as of December 31, 2017 indicated that it is not more likely than not that the fair values are less than their carrying amounts, including goodwill.
-Thus, we have determined that it is not necessary to proceed with the two-step goodwill impairment test and that there is no goodwill impairment for any of our reporting units.
+The carrying value of goodwill is not amortized, but is annually tested for impairment as of the end of the second quarter and more frequently if there is an indicator of impairment.
+We assess qualitative factors of each of our three reporting units to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
+The assessments conducted as of December 31, 2018 indicated that it is not more likely than not that the fair values of two of our three reporting units are less than their carrying amounts, including goodwill.
+Thus, we have determined that there is no goodwill impairment for these two reporting units.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) FOR THE THREE YEARS ENDED JUNE 30, 2018
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) FOR THE THREE YEARS ENDED JUNE 30, 2019